Spronks/JavaScript-Projects/README.md

 A collection of cards with names of meals and photos.
-The data was fetched from the Free Meal API: https://www.themealdb.com/api/json/v1/1/filter.php?a=Canadian
+The data was fetched from the Free Meal API: https://www.themealdb.com/api/json/v1/1/filter.php?a=Canadian v2 - Search and generate random meals from the www.themealdb.com API

 # Day 9 - Animations